All Abilities Inclusion by Andrew Kornylak

 Source: Upworthy

-A set of new gender-inclusive guidelines have been handed out to sports clubs across Australia in a bid to accomodate transgender athletes.
+A set of new gender-inclusive guidelines have been handed out to sports clubs across Australia in a bid to accommodate transgender athletes.

 The guidelines, developed by the Australian Human Rights Commission alongside Sport Australia and the Coalition of Major Professional and Participation Sports (COMPPS), look to create and promote “inclusive environments in sport at all levels, from community to elite, across Australia”.